sergiomdl77/cs310-postfix-evals-queues-stacks-hash/README.md

 Project Overview:

-By the end of this project, you will have defined a stack class, a simple linear probing hash table, and a postfix computer.
+By the end of this project, I had defined a stack class, a simple linear probing hash table, and a postfix computer.
-You will use file I/O to read programs from files and execute them on your “computer”.
+I utilized a file I/O to read programs from files and execute them on your “computer”.
 If you’re unfamiliar with postfix notation, the following programs (and their more familiar infix versions) are shown below:

 Postfix:  3 2 +